tgecho/esimmler.com/posts/2018-12-26-handling-failure-in-rust.md

             // of potential cases that I don't care to handle specifically.
             _ => Status::InternalServerError,
         },
-        // There are a bunch of ways an image can be invalid otherwise
+        // There are a bunch of ways an image can be invalid or otherwise
         // unopenable, but I don't see much value in going into them here.
         _ => Status::InternalServerError,
     }